MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Audience** - Identifies “Dogfood”, “Insiders”, “Microsoft” or “Production”
+- **Audience** - Identifies "Dogfood", "Insiders", "Microsoft" or "Production"

 - **baseData_properties_version** - Version of properties such as PostChannel and PrivacyGuardPlugin